benkelseynz/promptstack/CODEBASE_SUMMARY.md

 **Key features:**
 - Shows prompt content (or preview if locked)
 - Placeholder input fields for free prompts
+- **Profile Context Injection**: Automatically appends user profile context when copying (if prompt has contextTags)
 - Copy and "Copy Populated" buttons
 - Save/unsave button
+- "Personalised" indicator for prompts with profile context
 - Upgrade CTA for locked prompts

-**When to edit:** To change how prompts are displayed, modify copy functionality, or change the upgrade messaging.
+**When to edit:** To change how prompts are displayed, modify copy functionality, change personalisation logic, or change the upgrade messaging.

+#### `ProfileReminder.tsx` - Profile Completion Prompt

+Encourages users to complete their profile for personalised prompts.

+**Key features:**
+- "Welcome" variant: Large card on dashboard
+- "Banner" variant: Compact reminder on other pages
+- Shows completion percentage
+- Links to settings page

+**When to edit:** To change profile completion messaging or styling.

+#### `MountainParallax.tsx` - Landing Page Background

+Alpine-themed parallax background with layered mountains.

+**Key features:**
+- Fixed position background spanning entire page
+- 5 mountain layers with parallax scroll effect
+- Uses CSS variables for colors (--mountain-layer-1 to 5)
+- Subtle animation for depth

+**When to edit:** To change mountain layer colors, parallax speed, or add/remove layers.

 ---